 - GIVING & RECEIVING FEEDBACK: Staying steady under pressure

-- SMART ENOUGH TO LISTEN: Leadership at its best
+- STRONG ENOUGH TO LISTEN: Leadership at its best

 Looking for something else?
 Contact Shayna to find what’s right for your team.